gtubt/gtubt-backend/README.md

 # INSTALLATION GUIDE
+You can start project and a database instance with `docker-compose up -d`.

-This installation guide is for Debian based Linux distributions.
+This installation guide is for Debian based Linux distributions for python development.
 ## REQUIREMENTS
 - Python 3.8
 - PostgreSQL